erikberglund/ProfileManagerKeyExtractor/README.md

 The test was mostly successful, but there are still work that needs to be done to the parsing on the more complex structures, like payloads which take a single or nested dicts, or an array of dicts for example.

-There are also some strings returned with prefix **internal_use** that reference a value somewhere else in the code that I haven't looked into yet:
+There are also some strings returned with prefix **internal_use** that reference a value somewhere else I haven't looked into:

 _Example:_